Paedocypris progenetica: Species description

 In life, the species is a translucent orange, with males displaying an iridescent orange spot between the eyes and on the nape.
-The species has a total length ranging from 6.63 to 12.50 mm with a standard length of 5.72-11.11 mm, making it one of the smallest known fish and vertebrate.
+The species has a total length ranging from 6.7mm to 9.6mm with a standard length of 6.1-8.8mm, making it one of the smallest known fish The weight of adults ranges from 0.3 mg to 1.8 mg. and vertebrates.

-Mean range and standard deviation for total and standard length of Paedocypris samples using a sample of 60 P. progenetica and 6 P. micromegethes;

-P. progenetica is known as one of the most developmentally truncated vertebrates, with 61 physical characters affected by developmental truncation.
+Paeocypris progenetica is known as one of the most developmentally truncated vertebrates, with 61 physical characters affected by developmental truncation.
 The fish resembles in many ways that of the larval and juvenile stages of its relatives, retaining transparency, a long caudal peduncle, and a lack of frontals protecting the brain.
 Males have a more complex state, notably exhibiting one of the most extreme instances of skeletal sexual dimorphism.
 The genus contains a number of unique physical attributes.
-These include a complex novel structure to the pelvic girdle, hypertrophied (meaning enlarged due to increased cell size) abductor and ventral arrector muscles in males, a pad of keratinized (meaning cells fill with keratin) skin preceding the pelvic fin in males, and a highly modified outermost pelvic-fin ray with the ventral hemitrich significantly expanded and flattened.
-Traits distinguishing P. progenetica from its genus include the projection of the keratinized pad, the straight arrangement of breeding tubercles on the dentary, vestigial or often missing pelvic fins in females, and tiny black vermiculations on the belly from throat to anus, among others.
+These include a complex novel structure to the pelvic girdle, hypertrophied (enlarged due to increased cell size) abductor and ventral arrector muscles in males, a pad of keratinized (cells filled with keratin) skin preceding the pelvic fin in males, and a highly modified outermost pelvic-fin ray with the ventral hemitrich significantly expanded and flattened.
+Traits distinguishing P. progenetica from the rest of its genus include the projection of the keratinized pad, the straight arrangement of breeding tubercles on the dentary, vestigial or often missing pelvic fins in females, and tiny black vermiculations on the belly from throat to anus, among others.